What is the October price freeze?

 If you are worried or struggling to pay your bills, contact your energy supplier as soon as possible.
 Big energy firms have funds that can help if you’re in debt, so get in touch with them directly to check their eligibility criteria.

-To apply, you will need to fill in lots of forms.
+To apply, you may need to fill in lots of forms.
 If you would like support with applying, our Money Advice team is happy to help you.

 - Call 0330 159 6080 (press 3)